The Messer Team 2020

 Diversity and equality

 Diversity and equal opportunity are anchored in our mission statement.
 Our forward-looking and sustainable Human Relations policies ensure a level playing field for professional success, respect cultural differences, and promote interaction among each another.
-For Messer, diversity is essential to innovation and sustainable business success.
-Mutual trust and respect are the foundation of our corporate culture.
+For Messer, diversity is essential to innovation and sustainable business success, and mutual trust and respect form the basis of our corporate culture.